B. N. Goswamy: Biography

-During the course of his research, he joined Punjab University as a member of its faculty of Art History, where he would spend his entire career and eventually superannuate as a professor.
+During the course of his research, he joined Panjab University as a member of its faculty of Art History, where he would spend his entire career and eventually superannuate as a professor.
 While working there, he took a break and worked as a visiting professor at the South Asian Institute of the University of Heidelberg from 1973 till 1981.
 He also served as a visiting professor at various other international universities such as California, Berkeley, Pennsylvania and Zurich.
-At Punjab University, he developed the Museum of Fine Arts, as its director, and the museum holds 1200 creations of contemporary Indian art.
+At Panjab University, he developed the Museum of Fine Arts, as its director, and the museum holds 1200 creations of contemporary Indian art.
 Besides his academic career, he served as the vice chairman of the Centre for Cultural Resources and Training (CCRT), a nodal agency under the Government of India providing training to educators who are involved in educational programmes on Indian culture.
 He has been a member of the Governing Committee of the Indian Council of Historical Research (ICHR) and has chaired the Chandigarh Lalit Kala Akademi.

-Goswamy is married to Karuna, an art historian, academic, and a former professor of Punjab University.
-The couple has one son and one daughter, Apurva and Malavika.
-He lives in Chandigarh, India.
+Goswamy was married to Karuna, an art historian, academic, and a former professor of Panjab University.
+The couple had one son and one daughter, Apurva and Malavika.
+He lived in Chandigarh, where he died on 17 November 2023, at the age of 90.